RamSailopal/yottadb/README.md

 [ Default - No ]

-zlib - Whether to install the posix library or not (Yes or No)
+posix - Whether to install the posix library or not (Yes or No)

 [ Default - No ]